 - (1) The Credit Facility includes a \$150,000 term loan facility and \$350,000 revolving credit facility, a letter of credit sub-facility, and a swingline sub-facility.
-As of August 2, 2015, we had borrowings of \$211,000 under the revolving credit facility, borrowings of \$150,000 under the term facility and \$5,185 in letters of credit outstanding. - (2) The cash obligations for interest requirements consist of variable rate debt obligations at rates in effect at August 2, 2015. - (3) Our operating leases generally provide for one or more renewal options.
+As of August 2, 2015, we had borrowings of \$211,000 under the revolving credit facility, borrowings of \$150,000 under the term facility and \$5,185 in letters of credit outstanding. - (2) The cash obligations for interest requirements consist of variable rate debt obligations at rates in effect at August 2, 2015.

+(3) Our operating leases generally provide for one or more renewal options.
 These renewal options allow us to extend the term of the lease for a specified time at an established annual lease payment.
 Future obligations related to lease renewal options that have been exercised or were reasonably assured to be exercised as of the lease origination date, have been included in the table above.
 Our store lease in Farmingdale expired in February 2015 without an option to renew resulting in the store's closure on February 8, 2015.
-We do not have any remaining options to extend the lease terms of two leases which expire in 2019 and one other lease which expires in 2020.
-All of our other leases include renewal options that give us the opportunity to extend the lease terms beyond 2020.
+We do not have any remaining options to extend the lease terms of two leases which expires in 2002.
+All of our other leases includer enewal options that give us the opportunity to extend the lease terms beyond 2020.